slamora/brackets-wiki/Research:-Extension-Management.md

 * Extension install
   * Given a URL to an extension package, install it
   * Checks for compatibility with Brackets and peer dependencies
+* Extension handling on Brackets update
+  * Disable extensions that are no longer compatible
+  * Warn the user
+  * Update extensions as possible
 * Extension Listing
   * Compact view and detailed view
     * Detailed view provides optional links to homepage and bug reporting